amabdallah/WaM-DaM/README.md

 **ii)** Follow use cases that demonstrate WaM-DaM capabilities and how it works, and
 **iii)** Set up your own WaM-DaM instance and populate it with your data.

 ==============================
 ### Who Can Use WaM-DaM?
 You Can Use it, if:
 *	Your data is represented in space through nodes (points) and/or links (connections between nodes).
-*	You have one or more data types for your attributes such as binary, numeric parameters, seasonal, parameters, text parameters, file-based, rules, time series,  multi-column arrays **and you want to**
+*	You have one or more data types for your attributes such as binary, numeric parameters, seasonal, parameters, text parameters, file-based, rules, time series,  multi-column arrays, **and you want to**

 1. Manage and organize all of your data for different models in a central standardized database
 2. Automate the process to discover and prepare your input data to models, and